mauri870/ransomware/README.md

 ```
 make
 ```
+If you like build the server for windows from a unix machine, run `env GOOS=windows make`

+After that, a binary called `ransomware.exe` and a `server.exe` will be generated on the build folder.
 The execution of `ransomware.exe` is locked to windows machines only.

-After that, a binary called `ransomware.exe` and a `server.exe` will be generated on the build folder

 By default, the server will listen on `localhost:8080`